blackout358/ds4-to-steering/README.md

 This is **Linux** only as it uses the uinput kernal module

 ## Tweaks
 - Modify trigger deadzones if they are old and on full compression they dont send out the full signal.
 231 * 1.1 = 255
+- Mine is set to 1.1 as my controllers are old, to change it back to normal, change `RIGHT_TRIGGER_DEADZONE_ADJUST` to 1.0
 ## Setup

 Make sure the uinput is enabled